inBeat/inbeat-website/content/top-influencers/tiktok/gaming/united-states/new-york/_index.md

 ---
-title: Top 10 Gaming TikTok Influencers In New York In 2023
+title: Top 10 Gaming TikTok Influencers In New York In 2024
 description: >-
-  Find top gaming TikTok influencers in New York in 2023.
+  Find top gaming TikTok influencers in New York in 2024.
 Most popular hashtags: #fyp #foryou #gaming #duet.
 platform: TikTok
-hits: 35
+hits: 34
-text_top: Discover the top-rated TikTok accounts on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: Our search engine aggregates 35 TikTok influencers like this in New York, United States for you to collaborate.
+text_bottom: Our platform aggregates 34 TikTok influencers like this in New York, United States for you to collaborate.
 profiles:
+  - username: "zinkronized"
+    fullname: >-
+      Zink
+    bio: >-
+      #1 Call of Duty Sniper in New York #YouShallObey Twitter @Zinkronized
+    location: "United States"
+    followers: 30800
+    engagement: 1564
+    commentsToLikes: 0.028660
+    id: ckauy7n0y3oqg0j235k6e7pzf
+    verified: false
+    hashtags: "#foryoupage, #codwarzone, #youshallobey, #greenscreen"
   - username: "dayymein"
     fullname: >-
       ⁹⁹⁹